PedroMTQ/UniFuncNet/README.md

 Data is  retrieved according to the information provided, for example, if the user provides the KEGG gene ID hsa:150763, then, given that the gpr_convergence is used, DRAX would fetch information on this gene, the KEGG protein entries connected to this gene (i.e., 2.3.1.15) and by extent the reactions these protein(s) catalyze (i.e., R00851,R02617,R09380).

-### Configuration

-1. `git clone DRAX REPO`
-2. Go to cloned folder and run `conda env create -f drax_env.yml`
-3. Run `conda activate drax_env`
-4. Download the browser driver for your current OS and current browser version (e.g., [geckodriver](https://github.com/mozilla/geckodriver/releases) for Mozilla Firefox)
-5. Move downloaded browser driver to `DRAX/External_Tools/Browser_Drivers/`

-Running DRAX within a personal computer should be straightforward, however keep in mind that in order to scrape websites with Javascript, DRAX (more specifically the package `Selenium`) needs to to use a browser.
-To install browsers in a server you may need admin access.

-You can run the code below to test the execution:

-    python DRAX --example

-A typical run would look like:

-    python DRAX pr protein_search -i input.tsv

 ### Formatting input file